The Donnas: New label, lineup change and dissolution: 2006-2012

 On May 19, 2006, the Donnas announced on their public message board that they had "parted ways with Atlantic Records," claiming "[t]he decision was entirely mutual and completely amicable and will not impact the band, nor will it impact upon the writing, recording or touring for the next Donnas album."

 In March 2007, the Donnas released a single, "Don't Wait Up For Me," and had a new band logo designed.

 The Donnas independently released their seventh studio album titled Bitchin' on September 18, 2007 Purple Feather Records label.
 Bitchin was produced by Jay Ruston and The Donnas and contained the single "Don't Wait Up For Me".

 In 2008, the Donnas toured with the Melbourne-based, Australian band Kisschasy as part of their Skin and Bones tour.
 They also toured the U.S. and Canada with The Hives.

 In July 2009, the band released a retrospective collection titled Greatest Hits Vol. 16 to celebrate the band's 16th year together.
 The album contained new songs, re-recorded older songs as well as some unreleased material.
 The band toured that summer with Pat Benatar and Blondie on the two's joint Call Me Invincible Tour.
 Drummer Torry Castellano was unable to play on any of these tour dates as she was suffering from tendonitis of the shoulder, which was accredited to the fact that as a self-taught drummer she had held the drumsticks incorrectly (even though it felt right to her) and sustained long term damage over time.
 Long-time friend Amy Cesari of the Demonics has been chosen to fill in for Castellano.

 On July 9, 2010, Castellano announced via the band's website that due to her continued shoulder problems she would have to retire from drumming and performing with the Donnas.
 She returned to school at Santa Monica College and then Stanford University, where she graduated in 2013 and went on to Harvard Law School.
 She is currently an attorney working at the Texas Office of Capital and Forensic Writs (OCFW) which serves as a post-conviction public defender.

-In August 2012, the band was reported to be recording their eighth studio album and also premiered a new song called "Tramp" at a private show.

 In November 2016 Cherry Red Records re-released the band's fifth album, Spend the Night, to include six bonus tracks which consist of B-sides and songs from previous albums.

-In an interview from 2017, the band's lead vocalist, Brett Anderson, discussed "the end of the band" and turning down offers to "reunite," implicitly confirming the band is no more.
-In the same interview, she also mentions that there are no plans to release previously unreleased studio-recorded songs.
+In an interview from 2017, the band's lead vocalist, Brett Anderson, discussed "the end of the band" and turning down offers reunite.

-In April 2023, for Record Store Day, the band released a compilation of earlier material entitled The Donnas - Early Singles 1995-1999.